esheldon/fitsio/README.md

 TODO
 ----

+- separate classes for image, ascii and binary table HDUs.
+Inherit from base class.
 - Test variable length columns in ascii tables.
 - Read subsets of *images*
 - More error checking in c code for python lists and dicts.